PhD Students & Opportunities

-We are involved as co-supervisors with students from a range of Universities, particularly University of Tasmania.
+We are involved as co-supervisors with students from a range of Universities, particularly the University of Tasmania.
 Prospective students are invited to contact us to discuss potentials projects in our area of TEPS expertise, particularly around fisheries interactions, climate impacts and adaptation, and marine pollution.

 Our research interests are described on the Team page.
 Current students and their projects are listed below.